-By a decision dated 10 October 2017, the Serbian Competition Commission has launched its first Phase II merger probe of 2017.
-The examined transaction pertains to the planned acquisition of a Serbian yeast producer (owned by the American Alltech) by the French giant Lesaffre.
-The in-depth investigation comes due to a market overlap in Serbia.
+Following a Phase II investigation initiated in October 2017, the Serbian Competition Commission has cleared the acquisition of a Serbian yeast producer (owned by the American Alltech) by the French giant Lesaffre.
+The clearance was conditional and includes certain reporting obligations by the merged entity.

 The newsletter for January is out!
 Apart from Serbia, it now also covers Montenegro, Bosnia and Herzegovina, and Macedonia (FYROM).

 One of the very last decisions the Serbian Commission for the Control of State Aid rendered in 2017 was a finding that the aid which the national gas company Srbijagas awarded to the production of a popular TV series in Serbia was not State aid.
 The Commission’s conclusion was that Srbijagas is not a State aid grantor within the meaning of Serbian State aid legislation.

 A peculiarity of competition law enforcement in Bosnia and Herzegovina is what could be called an ‘ethnic veto’ – there has to be a sort of an ethnic consensus within the Bosnian competition authority in order for any decision to be adopted.
 And, combined with the rules limiting the maximum duration of proceedings before the Competition Council, this in practice may lead to the blockade in the watchdog’s competition law enforcement.

 During 2017, the activities of the Montenegrin competition authority continued to be focused on merger control, with antitrust enforcement a bit in the shadow.
 In the authority’s own words, one of the main obstacles towards a more effective competition law enforcement in Montenegro is the procedure for imposing fines for competition law infringements.
 Will things change in 2018?